Disclaimer: Originally published in April 2017. It is being republished since it still remains an interesting topic till today.

 Now, I understand that wouldn’t be the most logical idea, especially now.
-Everyday we see something or the other happening in Kashmir; violence, attacks and what not.
-This is so ironical, a place so soothing and peaceful like Kashmir has witnessed the most severe killings and violence.
+Every day we see something or the other happening in Kashmir; violence, attacks and whatnot.
+This is so ironic, a place so soothing and peaceful like Kashmir has witnessed the most severe killings and violence.

-But then again, isn’t it the human nature?
-To do what they’e advised not to!
+But then again, isn’t it human nature?
+To do what they’re advised not to!

 This is why I thought of taking another trip to Kashmir.
 Only that this time it’ll be a virtual one, here tag along:

 So, when I landed at the airport a storm welcomed me.
 And there blew my dream of staying at a Shikara boat hotel. *sigh*

 Also, since I visited in the month of March, a gloomy weather welcomed me.